 By: Wendy Van Over

-Google defines Customer Service as: the support you offer your customers — both before and after they buy and use your products or services — that helps them have an easy and enjoyable experience with you.
+Google defines Customer Service as: the support you offer your customers — both before and after they buy and use your products or services — that helps them have an easy and enjoyable experience with buying essay online.
 Offering amazing customer service is important if you want to retain customers and grow your business.

 That sounds easy, doesn’t it?
 But why then, is it so hard to get good customer service?